-ICA plans to provide yoga classes each morning of the conference once again this year.
+ICA plans to provide yoga classes each morning from 7:00 to 8:00 in Heights Courtyard West.
 Yoga can help with combating stress, providing an avenue for self-care and body awareness before spending the day sitting in hotel chairs, and centering the mind.
 Classes are free of charge.
 Yoga mats and towels will be provided.
 30 spots available.

 Should a Problem Arise While You are Onsite at the ICA Meeting